Bhutan Travel Cost: How Much Does It Cost to Visit Bhutan in 2025?

 Service included in Bhutan Tour Daily Fee

-Bhutan tour daily fee includs the guide, the driver, the accommodation, meals, etc
+Bhutan tour daily fee includs the guide, the driver, the accommodation, meals, etc.

-Bhutan Visa and Permit Cost
+Bhutan Visa Cost (USD 40 p.p)

 Bhutan visa

-Bhutan visa is quired for all Bhutan visit
+Bhutan visa is quired for all Bhutan visit.

-Bhutan Package Cost Inclusion
+Bhutan Tour Package Cost

-Take a Horse Ride to Taktsang Monastery (Tiger’s Nest Monastery)
+Take a Horse Ride to Taktsang Monastery (Tiger’s Nest Monastery).

 Bhutan Hot Stone Bath